RickCogley/RCC-live/content/post/2017-04-09-My-Favorite-Podcasts-TryPod.md

 * From Stitcher: Stephen Dubner's [Tell Me Something I Don't Know](http://tmsidk.com/about/))
 * From Defacto Sound: [20000 Hertz](https://www.20k.org/)
 * From Panoply: Malcolm Gladwell's [Revisionist History](http://revisionisthistory.com/about)
+* Kevin Allison's [Risk!](http://risk-show.com) podcast.
+It's kind of an adult version of "Mortified".

 And that's a wrap.
 If you've not got into podcasts, check out the ones above.
 You're sure to branch out and find other ones you love, among the great content that's being produced these days.
 Enjoy!